uxai/non-profit-bloggers/README.md

 # Non Profit bloggers
 It's hard nowadays to find people who write for the joy of writing.
-I hope to compile a list of blogs in this Readme of people who find joy in writing.
+I hope to compile a list of blogs from people who find joy in writing.

 To be added to this list, your blog shouldn't have any ads and selling services/merchandise shouldn't be the primary target.